Southern Alsace - Basel to Strasbourg

 Skill Level — Easy–Moderate

 This is an easy to moderate self-guided bike tour along the Rhine River.
 The route follows cycle paths and secondary roads with little traffic outside the towns and villages.
 More traffic is naturally encountered entering and exiting towns and villages.
-There are a few days that you will have some hills to climb.
+There are a few days that you will have some hills to climb: Days 3, 5 and 6.

 Airport Info

-Fly to Basel International Airport (BSL).
+Closest airport to Basel/Mulhouse is the Basel International Airport (BSL).
 Another major international airport close to Basel is Zurich Airport (ZRH), located 49 mi.
 (79 km) from Basel.

 Local Travel